4 Lake Metabolism

 ## calculate GPP, R, NEP in mg O2 / L / day

-out.b <- metab(acton.bk, method="bookkeep")
+<- metab(acton.bk, method="bookkeep") out.b

 ## [1] "Points removed due to incomplete day or duplicated time step: 96"